-With an MA plan, you will still be required to pay the standard Part B premium ($144.60 or higher in 2020, depending on your income) in addition to your Advantage plan monthly premium.
-People who receive Social Security benefits may pay less than that amount.
+With an Advantage plan, you may still be required to pay the standard Part B premium in addition to your Advantage plan monthly premium.
+Some plans help pay all or part of this premium.

 Medicare Advantage members also pay copays for medical services such as x-rays, lab work, and ambulance rides, which vary by plan.
 If these copays add up to more than what you would spend on a Medigap plan, then Original Medicare plus a Medigap plan may be a better option.
 Consider how regularly you typically receive medical services throughout any given year when analyzing Medicare Advantage options.

 Unlike Original Medicare, Advantage plans are required to have an out-of-pocket limit for beneficiaries.
-The maximum out-of-pocket limit a plan can charge for in-network services is $6,700 and $10,000 for out-of-network services per year.
 This maximum limit can change from plan to plan; if a plan has higher monthly premiums, but lower out-of-pocket maximum limits, it could save you money overall.